EOEPCA/deployment-guide/docs/prerequisites/minio.md

 EOF
 ```

-Check the request PVC is `Bound` by the `eoepca-rw-many` StorageClass:
+Check the requested `RWX` PVC is `Bound` by the `eoepca-rw-many` StorageClass:

 ```bash
 kubectl get pvc juicefs-test-pvc
 ```

 You can inspect the object storage bucket to see the data chunks being written to the JuiceFS `eoepca-rw-many` volume by the test pod.

+> There may be a short delay after first usage before the bucket contents are visible.

 ```bash
 source ~/.eoepca/state